Bumblebee202111/doubean-public/README.md

 #### To-dos for current release \(0.6.2\)

-- Date & time: `Yesterday hh:mm`
-- Add translations
+#### To-dos for next release \(0.6.3)

 - Reuse item logic of search result groups / groups of the day

-#### To-dos for next release \(0.6.3)

 #### Future plans